 In Nashville, both federal and Tennessee laws make it illegal for employers and businesses to discriminate against workers on the basis of race or color.

 Race discrimination in the workplace occurs whenever an employee is subjected to an adverse employment decision, such as being terminated, demoted, disciplined, or failure to be hired or promoted among other actions.
 Employees who are subjected to a hostile work environment based on race may also be victims of race discrimination.

 If you or a loved one believe you may have been the victim of race discrimination at work, we understand how hurt and angry you feel.
 Our attorneys have a great deal of experience in race discrimination cases.
 We know how important it is to hold the employer accountable for their actions if they were illegal.

-Call or contact the Employment and Consumer Law Group today to schedule a free, no-obligation consultation.
+Call or contact the Employment and Commerce Law Group today to schedule a free, no-obligation consultation.